Media coverage of the COVID-19 pandemic

 Media coverage of the COVID-19 pandemic has varied by country, time period and media outlet.
 News media has simultaneously kept viewers informed about current events related to the pandemic, and contributed to misinformation or fake news.

-COVID-19 pandemic
+Background

 COVID-19 is a disease caused by a virus called SARS-CoV-2.
 Most people who contract COVID experience mild symptoms whereas others become severely ill.
 Elderly people and those with certain underlying medical conditions are more likely to get severely ill.
 There are currently four vaccines available in the United States to help prevent COVID-19: Pfizer, Moderna, Novavax, and Johnson & Johnson.
 They are known to be safe, effective, and reduce the risk of severe illness.
 The virus spreads when an infected person breathes out droplets and very small particles that contain the virus.